About Te Urewera Treks

 a very young age.
 My father believed we should walk in our ancestors footsteps,

-which we did, using memories gained from men and women who have long passed now.
+which we did, using the memories shared around the fire from men and women who have long passed on.
 We often went to the bush with the bare necessities, utilising resources from nature to eat, shelter and provide warmth.
-I share those experiences and that knowledge with our manuhiri (guests/ visitors) to bring the forest and our culture alive.
+I share those experiences and that knowledge with our manuhiri (guests/ visitors) to bring the forest and our culture alive and effect change in how people interact with the natural world.

 The remote and magical wilderness region of Te Urewera is one of the few places in New Zealand where you can still enjoy nature as it was meant to be.
 212,000 hectares of native indigenous rainforest is home to a wide variety of native birds, including rare and endangered species like the Whio (blue duck), Kaka and Kiwi.
 Ancestral home to Nga Tamariki o Te Kohu (modern day Tuhoe ), descendants of Hinepukohurangi (The Mist Maiden) and Te Maunga (The Mountain).